 Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The Treasury Pool's rating from Standard and Poors is A+f as of June 30, 2013.
+The Treasury Pool's rating from Standard and Poors is A+ f and AAAf as of June 30, 2015 and 2014, respectively.